MPH students complete a field practice (i.e. an internship) to apply classroom learning and develop practical skills.

 Field Practice Coordinator

-- Eligibility and Information for Field Practice and Master’s Essay (pdf)—Lists student eligibility requirements.
+- Eligibility and Information for Field Practice (docx)—Lists student eligibility requirements.

 - Field Practice Request (docx)—Students must complete this request and send an up-to-date resume at least three months prior to beginning of field practice.
 Suggested resume format (.doc)